organisciak/dissertation/document/1_intro.md

 Such information is invaluable in indexing items for information retrieval, where the goal is commonly to infer what a user is searching from their textual attempt to describe it in a query.

 Similarly, other uses of crowdsourcing capitalize on humans' abilities to spot when algorithmic attempts at understanding an information object have failed.
-ReCaptcha uses human contributions to transcribe transcriptions of OCR problem text from Google Books and the New York Times [@_what_????].
+ReCaptcha uses human contributions to transcribe transcriptions of OCR problem text from Google Books and the New York Times [@_what_]
 The National Library of Australia's Trove also crowdsources corrections of scanned text, by allowing readers of their scanned newspapers to edit transcript text when they come across problems [@holley_many_2009].

 Humans are also being used to encode parsable text descriptions for non-text materials or higher-level latent concepts.